rdarder/seamful/README.md

-Wiring is a dependency injection library for Python.
+Modular is a dependency injection library for Python.

 It aims to facilitate writing integration tests that replace the minimum amount of dependencies with test doubles.
 It incentivizes using _working_ test doubles as opposed inspectable mocks.

-Wiring intervenes by instantiating the objects and their dependencies.
+Modular intervenes by instantiating the objects and their dependencies.
 While typically one would manually instantiate these:

 ```python
 my_service = MyService(MyRepository(...))